 A company doctor may not have your best interests in mind.

 A company doctor may report to the company and may even take direction from the company about what kind of treatment would be preferable from the company’s point of view.
 You are entitled to choose your own doctor.
 The experienced Jones Act, maritime, and maintenance and cure lawyers at Stepp and Sullivan can assist you in obtaining the medical care which you deserve.
-The experienced Jones Act, maritime, and maintenance and cure lawyers at Stepp and Sullivan will fight for your rights so that the company fulfills their cure obligations and pays for your medical care.
+The experienced Jones Act, maritime, and maintenance and cure lawyers at Stepp & Sullivan, P.C will fight for your rights so that the company fulfills its cure obligations and pays for your medical care.

 If you have been injured or have fallen ill while employed as a seaman on board a vessel you are entitled to maintenance and cure.
 Call the experienced Jones Act, maritime, and maintenance and care lawyers at Stepp and Sullivan so that you can receive all of the maintenance benefits you deserve and that you are provided cure from the doctors of your choosing.